 How to Celebrate Thorrablot

 The Thorrablot celebration starts with dinner.
-For the midwinter feast, Icelanders serve what was normal day-to-day food for Vikings, and turn back to nature-made food that is smoked, laid in mysa (a sour milk-product), salted, dried or kaestur (rotting and setting meat).
+For the midwinter feast, Icelanders serve what was normal day-to-day food for Vikings, and turn back to nature-made food that is smoked, laid in mysa (a sour milk-product), salted, dried, or kaestur (rotting and setting meat).
 The things you can expect to see on your plate or on the buffet table include local dishes such as fermented shark, smoked lamb's meat, sour lamb breast, liver wurst and blood sausage, rye and flat breads, as well as dried fish.
-All of that is washed down with a shot of Brennivin.
+All of that is washed down with a shot of Brennivin (Iceland's strong schnapps).

 Typical Thorrablot food is called Thorramatur and is available in many Icelandic restaurants in January and early February.
 Keep in mind that Thorrablot fare isn't for queasy stomachs, though, and is usually not suitable for children due to the strange foods and alcohol.
 Enjoy it as an adults-only event.

-After the Thorrablot dinner, get ready for group games and old songs and stories, accompanied by Brennivin (Iceland's strong schnapps).
+After the Thorrablot dinner, get ready for group games and old songs and stories, accompanied by Brennivin.
 It'll definitely get that rotten meat taste out of your mouth.

 Later in the evening, dances start and often continue until the early morning when Thorrablot celebrations draw to an end.

-If you want to find out more about Thorrablot dinners and special events during your stay in Iceland, your best way to find out is to ask the reception desk at your hotel or to visit the local tourist office in Reykjavik to obtain event calendars and tickets (if ticketed event).
+If you want to find out more about Thorrablot dinners and special events during your stay in Iceland, your best option is to ask the reception desk at your hotel or to visit the local tourist office in Reykjavik to obtain event calendars and tickets (for ticketed events).